 Health care organizations making the transition from paper workflows to electronic workflows are well aware it can be an arduous process.
 The health care industry has seen its fair share of success stories and failures, both of which make headlines to the glee or dismay of those involved.
-Purchasing an electronic health record (EHR) system
+Purchasing an electronic health record (EHR) system to get to the point of operating under electronic workflows presents the challenge of getting a system that fits the buyer's needs.

 While some hospitals, practices and solo providers will elect to go the route of a Web-based EHR, others will choose a more traditional client-server system.
 This article examines the implications of both, and also offers insight from experts who have been on the frontlines of EHR purchasing.